1975–76 Cleveland Cavaliers season

 The 1975–76 Cleveland Cavaliers season was the sixth season of the franchise in the National Basketball Association (NBA).
-This season marked their first winning record, their first playoffs appearances and their first conference finals in history.
+This season marked their first winning record, their first division title, their first playoffs appearances and their first conference finals in history.
 The season is referred to as the "Miracle at Richfield" season for this reason, and helped propel local interest in the Cavaliers as almost every playoff game was sold-out and regular game attendance would rise in the coming seasons.